lazy-eggplant/vs.templ/docs/syntax.md

 ## Property-based operators

-`xxx` are used as tags to identify groups under which multiple attributes should be used.
+`xxx` is used as marker to identify groups under which multiple attributes are allowed/needed.

 ### for.SUB-ATTR.xxx & for-props.SUB-ATTR.xxx